-Sculpting Community is supported by a gift from 1st Source Bank Foundation.
+Sculpting Community was a multi-year project supported by a lead gift from 1st Source Bank.

 Designed specifically for KAC’s new campus, Rising Crossing Tides reflects the powerful wind and waves we experience off the eastern shoreline of Lake Michigan.
 Artist Richard Hunt worked closely with the site architects and KAC staff to ensure the monumental steel sculpture created a welcoming gateway to the grounds, framed the space appropriately and invited guests to sit on it, walk under and explore.

 In 2009, Richard Hunt received the Lifetime Achievement in Contemporary Sculpture Award from the International Sculpture Center.
 A preeminent American sculptor with over 130 public artworks located throughout the nation, Hunt grew up in Chicago where he lives and works today.

 Perhaps less known is the fact that since 1995, Richard Hunt has housed a satellite studio in Benton Harbor, Michigan.
 The Richard Hunt Studio Center was an inaugural component of a community program that fostered the arts and culture to drive economic development.
 Hunt’s early participation reflects his ongoing concerns and belief in community building through the arts.
 Hunt’s studio is located in what today is known as the Arts District of Benton Harbor.

 KAC worked with designers to create the stunning custom bench that wraps around the oval lawn and provides seating for guests to enjoy performances and programs, to watch others play in the grass below, or enjoy the glowing pink skies of sunsets over Lake Michigan.